PriscillaUdomprasert/Hotel_Reservation_Analysis_Project/README.md

-# hotel_db_project
+# hotel_reservation_db_project
-With travel costs rising, finding affordable yet well-rated hotels is important for budget-conscious travelers.
-By using SQL queries, this project aims to analyze hotel costs across various European cities to identify affordable options while considering factors such as ratings, location, and proximity to city centers.
+Booking a hotel often involves navigating a range of factors such as lead time, room type, special requests, and customer demographics.
+Using SQL queries, this project analyzes hotel reservation data to better understand booking patterns, cancellation trends, and customer behavior.